Purnacs/DSAProjects/README.md

 # DSAProjects
-## This repository contains all the assignments that were done for the completion of COL106 - Data Structures and Algorithms Course at IIT Delhi
+### This repository contains all the assignments that were done for the completion of COL106 - Data Structures and Algorithms Course at IIT Delhi
+The course was taught by Prof. Ashish Chiplunkar and Prof. Naveen Garg